-Ut is important to recall:
+(It is important to recall that:

-• Port Facility Security Officers (PFSO) obligation to report and to maintain records of occurrences which threaten the security of the port facility including cybersecurity incidents81.
+• Port Facility Security Officers (PFSO) must report and maintain records of occurrences which threaten the security of the port facility including cybersecurity incidents127.

 7.4.
 Restricted Areas

 Differentiating "restricted areas" from "secured areas" might have significant practical implications.
 While the whole port facility might often be considered a secured area requiring access control, it might not be necessary to consider the whole perimeter as a restricted area which would require tougher measures.
 This means that the whole port facility is to be considered a secured area subject to access control while only certain more sensitive parts are considered restricted areas (e.g. CCTV control room, electrical cabinets, telecommunications hubs, access to crane controls, offices where security-sensitive information is held, storage of dangerous goods, etc).